WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring

-Recent studies have increasingly explored the use of deep learning for infrastructure health monitoring using drive-by vibration responses, primarily through CNN-based \cite{lockeUsing2020, huangQuantification2022, hajializadehDeep2023, corballyDeeplearning2024, 10967036} or LSTM-based architectures \cite{samaniBidirectional2024}.
+Deep learning frameworks for the on-board vibration signal analysis are typically CNN-based \cite{huangQuantification2022, lockeUsing2020, hajializadehDeep2023, corballyDeeplearning2024, 10967036} or LSTM-based and hybrid architectures \cite{ phusakulkajornHybridNeuralModel2025a, samaniBidirectional2024}.
 For instance, \cite{lockeUsing2020} utilized a multi-layer CNN to classify bridge damage from simulated vehicle vibration signals.
-The model input includes the frequency response spectrum, adjusted to a spectral resolution of 0.1 Hz, combined with operational conditions like ambient temperature, speed, and vehicle mass. \cite{lockeUsing2020} also demonstrated the robustness of CNNs to environmental and operational noise.
-In \cite{huangQuantification2022} a dilated CNN is employed to analyze simulated axle-box acceleration (ABA) signals for predicting railway track dynamic stiffness.
+The model input includes the frequency response spectrum, adjusted to a spectral resolution of 0.1 Hz, combined with operational conditions like ambient temperature, speed, and vehicle mass. \cite{lockeUsing2020} also demonstrated the robustness of CNNs to environmental and operational noise. \cite{huangQuantification2022} employed a dilated CNN to analyze simulated axle-box acceleration (ABA) signals for predicting railway track dynamic stiffness.
 By training models with three input window sizes in the time domain and with measurement speed variations (60–120 km/h), the approach estimates track stiffness over different infrastructure lengths.
 The dilated CNN required much less computation time compared to standard CNNs without any significant enhanced accuracy \cite{huangQuantification2022}.
-Transfer learning was explored in \cite{hajializadehDeep2023}, which adapted GoogLeNet to classify vibration response spectrograms and to identify the location and intensity of damages.
+Transfer learning was explored in \cite{hajializadehDeep2023}, which adapted GoogLeNet to classify vibration response spectrograms and to identify the location and intensity of damage.
 The model uses continuous wavelet transforms to generate time-frequency spectrograms from train-borne acceleration signals at varying speeds, followed by image resizing to standardize input dimensions for the 2-D GoogLeNet architecture, enabling the classification of vibration responses across different speeds.